TsingQAQ/TsingQAQ.github.io/_projects/Rotor_Opt.md

 ## Role&Responsibility

-* design and conduct an force&moment test to validate the computational fluid dynamics (CFD) methods
+* design and conduct a force&moment test to validate the computational fluid dynamics (CFD) methods
 * build an optimization processes and validate the code through numerical benchmark functions
 * construct the main optimization framework
 * Sensitivity analysis of the optimize output